-Once we have confirmed your allocation of places and have received your signed grant offer letter(s), you can start recruiting candidates.
+Once we’ve confirmed your allocation of places and have received your signed grant offer letter(s), you can start recruiting candidates.
 Candidates will submit applications directly to you, and you will be responsible for managing this process.

 Becoming an accredited training provider

 To offer early years ITT, you must be accredited to run at least 1 programme leading to the award of qualified teacher status (QTS).
 Early years ITT places are only allocated to accredited ITT providers who hold an Ofsted rating of good or better in their latest inspection of ITT.

 Working in partnership to provide training

-If you are not accredited to provide early years ITT training, you can work with an existing accredited provider.
+If you’re not accredited to provide early years ITT training, you can work with an existing accredited provider.
 You must have a partnership agreement in place with your accredited provider which explains the roles and responsibilities of each partner.

 - the content they must cover

-- how you structure and assess their training
+- how you structure and assess their performance

 Trainee teachers must be trained to teach across the early years foundation stage (from birth to 5 years old).
 They must also understand how early education links beyond age 5 and into key stages 1 and 2 in school.